casefabric/guide/docs/ObtainingCafDemo.md

 sidebar_label: Obtaining Cafienne Demo
 ---

 Here we explain how you can obtain the binaries for Cafienne-demo to get started.
 There is currently one way: clone the github repository from https://github.com/cafienne/cafienne-demo.
 For that you have to ask us authorization.
-Contact us using info@cafienne.io.
+Contact us using the form on [cafienne.io](https://cafienne.io/guide).
 Note that Cafienne runs in dockers, so Docker has to be installed too.
 You need at least version Docker 17.03-ce / Docker for Mac/Win 17.03-ce +.

 ## Clone the repository and get started
 When authorized, you can clone the repository from Github by running the following command in a terminal: `git clone https://github.com/cafienne/cafienne-demo.git`.
 Note that the clone is in an folder cafienne-demo on your Home directory.